AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Sentinel.md

 ### Watchful Combatant

 At 7th level, your mastery over yourselves and others shows in your reflexes and ability to manipulate a dangerous situation to your advantage.
 You become proficient with Willpower saving throws.
-In addition, whenever an enemy moves willingly within your reach for the first time each round, you may make an attack of opportunity against them with advantage.
+In addition, whenever an enemy moves willingly within your reach for the first time each round, you may make an [[Action Economy#Opportunity Attacks|opportunity attacks]] against them, even without the enemy being flanked, and you make the attack with advantage.
 Doing this requires you to succeed on a Willpower save equal to your reaction DC just as a reaction would, but does not increase the DC.

 ### Deflection Expertise